dimitri/tpch-citus/README.md

 factor = 300
 children = 100

-[load]
+[schedule]
+full     = initdb, stream, phase1, stream
+quick    = initdb, stream
+stream   = stream

+[initdb]
+type  = load
-initdb = 1..10
+steps = 1..10

+[phase1]
+type  = load
-phase1 = 11..30
+steps = 11..30

+[phase2]
+type  = load
-phase2 = 31..100
+steps = 31..100
+cpu   = 2

+[stream]
+type     = stream
+queries  = 1 4 6 12
+duration = 5
 ~~~

 With such a setup, the target database size is 300 GB (the TPC-H scale
 factor unit is roughly 1GB), and we can load the data using the three phases
 arbitrarily named _initdb_, _phase1_ and _phase2_.
-To load the _initdb_
-phase on all the tested systems, run the following command on the
-controller:

-    PHASE=initdb make load
+To run the `full` schedule on all systems in parallel, it's possible to run
+the following command:

+    make -j 4 SCHEDULE=full make benchmark

 This command then connects to each of the controller nodes for the tested
 systems, and runs the following command there:

-    ./tpch.py DSN=... load <system name> initdb
+    DSN=... ./tpch.py benchmark <system name> --name <name> --schedule full

-The name _initdb_ is special here in that `tpch.py` recognize it with a
-different meaning as the other arbitrary phase names.
+The _system name_ is going to be replaced by each of the systems considered
+in this benchmark, currently that's _citus, _pgsql_, _rds_, and _aurora_.
+The _name_ of the benchmark is computed once on the controller node (the one
+where you're tying the `make` commands) then the same name is used on every
+node.
+That allows to then easily merge all the tracked timings to further
+analyze them as part of the same benchmark run and configuration.

+Note: the `initdb` job is an hard-coded special job name that does several
+extra things.

 ### Initialiazing the TPC-H database

-The _initdb_ phase consists of the following actions:
+The _initdb_ job consists of the following actions:

   1. create the schema
   2. install the `cardinalities` view, a simple COUNT wrapper
-  3. load the `initdb` phase, see next section
+  3. load the configured steps of data, see next section
   4. install the SQL constraints: primary and foreign keys, and indexes
   5. vacuum analyze the resulting database